 Once you have a scoliometer it will be important to keep a log of your client's measurements.
-The scoliometer tracking chart will help you do that easily, and it also has a place for notes.
+The scoliometer tracking chart will help you do that easily, and it also has a place for your notes.
 Things that are beneficial to note in this column are activities that have affected your client that week (illness, long car rides, lots of lifting, etc.), exercises that were beneficial, or tight muscles you noticed.
 You’ll begin to see patterns as to what helps your client’s body unwind the most and what winds it up.

 These videos will teach you how to put the techniques mentioned above into a Pilates lesson and how to create that first scoliosis lesson.